gohugoio/hugo/docs/content/en/tools/front-ends.md

 : DatoCMS is a fully customizable administrative area for your static websites.
 Use your favorite website generator, let your clients publish new content independently, and the host the site anywhere you like.

 [PubCrank](https://www.pubcrank.com/)
 : PubCrank is a static site editor which lets you define templates for different front matter layouts in your site.
-This gives writers an easy to use visual interface to create and edit content while also maintaining the guards that the developer has setup.
+This gives writers an easy to use visual interface to create and edit content while also maintaining the guardrails that the developer has setup.
 PubCrank is free for local editing.

 ## Open source